sch1ldkr0ete/poc.configuration-management/.azuredevops/pull_request_template.md

 ## Checklist

-Before submitting this PR, please make sure:
+Please make sure you have completed the relevant tasks for this PR:

-- [ ] Your code builds clean without any errors or warnings
+- [] Your code builds clean without any errors or warnings
-- [ ] The Unit tests are passing
+- [] The Unit tests are passing
-- [ ] You have added unit tests
+- [] You have added unit tests